garth-c/r_exploratory_classification_modeling/README.md

 Business Objective:
 To classify customer data into one of two groups for the specific purpose of label prediction: churn or not churn.
 Once the model is built, apply it to new customer data that is obtained to generate this same prediction label.

 For this demo, I dive deeper into the world of machine learning with a focus on predicting two distinct outcomes - hence: binary.
-Using the R programming language, I explore various supervised learning algorithms tailored for binary classification tasks.
+Using the R programming language, I will explore various supervised learning algorithms tailored for binary classification tasks.
 From a machine learning perspective, the main goal is to accurately predict one of the two possible classes based on a set of input features.

 As part of this demo, I will explore the predictor variables and the nature of the relationship with the response variable data.
 Since this data was already put together in the same file by Kaggle.com, my base assumption is that the predictor variables are reasonably valid predictors for the response variable.
 Thus, the goal of this exercise is to validate this assumption.
 A description of the variables used in this demo is below.